jyao1/rust-spdm/doc/fuzzing.md

 ### view coverage

-If you need to check coverage, follow the coverage.md operation, Script rspfuzzrun.sh runs for 1 hour in each case.
+If you need to check coverage, follow the coverage.md operation, Script fuzz_run.sh runs for 1 hour in each case.
-Fuzzcoverage.sh collects info information and generates html files.
-The html file location is target/debug/coverge.
+Add the coverage string after the script collects info information and generates html files.
+The html file location is target/debug/fuzz_coverge.
 If you need to run a specific case, please modify the cmd tuple in the script.
 Can run at the same time but merge will cause problems

     ```
+    # Install screen
     sudo apt install screen
+    # Run each fuzz for one hour
     bash fuzz_run.sh
+    # Run each fuzz for one hour and Genarate report
-    bash fuzz_coverage.sh
+    bash fuzz_run.sh coverage
     ```

 ### reference